Clicky

 • Saying anything that could be interpreted as aggressive, hostile or impatient.

 • Being drawn into personal conversations or introducing personal subjects.
+Sitting or standing too close to the learner

 • Standing over the learner or otherwise making the learner feel pressured.